 324.031 Manner of proving financial responsibility.-The owner or operator of a taxicab, limousine, jitney, or any other for-hire passenger transportation vehicle may prove financial responsibility by providing satisfactory evidence of holding a motor vehicle liability policy as defined in s.
 324.021(8) or s.
-324.151, which policy is provided by an insurer authorized to do business in this state issued by an insurer earrier which is a member of the Florida Insurance Guaranty Association or an eligible nonadmitted insurer that has a superior, excellent, exceptional, or equivalent financial strength rating by a rating agency acceptable to the Office of Insurance Regulation of the
+324.151, which policy is provided by an insurer authorized to do business in this state issued by an insurer authorized to do business in this state issued by an insurance carrier which is a member of the Florida Insurance Guaranty Association or an eligible nonadmitted insurer that has a superior, excellent, exceptional, or equivalent financial strength rating by a rating agency acceptable to the Office of Insurance Regulation of the